Who are we?

 We consider our style of worship to be “casual traditional.”
 We sing mostly traditional hymns accompanied by either organ or piano.
 Except for the summer, there will be a choir anthem.
 Special musical offerings will include soloists, the bell choir, and jazz Sundays.

 Pastor Robb is passionate, connecting the story of God’s love in Christ with our lives.
 He is an energetic preacher and seldom stays behind the pulpit.
-He is deeply seeped in modern scholarship and progressive theology.
-He usually preaches in series, meaning that blocs of 4-6 sermons are connected and built upon themes and connections.
+He is deeply steeped in modern scholarship and progressive theology.
+He usually preaches in series, meaning that blocs of 4-6 sermons are built upon themes and connections.

 There is no dress code.
 You’ll find more t-shirts than ties.
 Kids are welcome.
 There is a PrayGround – a special area for kids to sit with coloring books, activities, and some space to spread out.
 There is also a connected room with a full window and rocking chairs if you want a little extra privacy with little ones.
 Kids can also grab an activity bag to bring to their seat if they don’t want to be in the Prayground.